Anti-Bullying Lessons for Kids by Non-profit Lucid Love, Veronica Cabada

 The topic of bullying at home and school opens the lines of communication.
 Based on the experience of my son and as we (Lucid Love) talk to children; and as we see the data in studies, children who get bullied, don’t talk.

 It is reported that as much as 90 percent of children do not speak up.
-They simply don’t talk or tell anyone.
-They don’t go and talk to someone for a variety of reasons, probably because they are ashamed of what happened to them or how they will be perceived.
+Kids simply don’t talk or tell anyone.
+Children don’t go and talk to someone for a variety of reasons, probably because they are ashamed of what happened to them or how they will be perceived.

 With the knowledge and education about bullying behavior, once they know that an adult will help and show that bullying is not acceptable, this itself can stop bullying behavior over time.